45 Best Crumbl Cookies Ranked

-Crumbl Cookies has exploded onto the scene and made a huge splash in the food world with its enormous, creative, beautiful, and downright delicious fresh-baked cookies.
-Opening up new franchise locations seemingly every day, in some areas there may even be as many Crumbl store locations as Chipotle or Dunkin.
-Crumbl's skyrocketing popularity is, in large part, thanks to social media, where avid fans post reviews, pics, and songs of praise on Instagram, Twitter, Facebook, and, of course, TikTok.
+Crumbl Cookies exploded onto the scene in 2017 and made a huge splash in the food world with its enormous, creative, beautiful, and downright delicious fresh-baked cookies.
+Opening up new franchise locations seemingly every day, in some areas there may even be as many Crumbl store locations as there are Chipotle or Dunkin' spots.
+Crumbl's skyrocketing popularity is, in large part, thanks to social media, where avid fans post reviews, pics, and songs of praise on Instagram, X (formerly known as Twitter), Facebook, and, of course, TikTok.
 With nearly 200 flavors and counting, Crumbl is expanding in every conceivable way.

-Here's the Crumbl rumble: The menu changes weekly to feature four or five different flavors of cookies, some returning favorites and some brand new.
-Crumbl is closed on Sundays, but check the website on Sunday evening to see what you can expect to start the week.
-This list will not rank the classic Chilled Pink Sugar cookie and Milk Chocolate Chip cookie, since they are almost always available to order every single week; if you've ever tried either of those, you know they're constants for a reason.
+Here's the Crumbl rumble: The menu changes weekly to feature six different flavors of cookies, some returning favorites and some brand new.
+Crumbl is closed on Sundays, but you can check the website on Sunday evening to see what to expect to start the week.
+This list will not rank the classic Milk Chocolate Chip or Semi-Sweet Chocolate Chunk cookies, since they almost always alternate each week; if you've ever tried either of those, you know they're constants for a reason.

 Frybread is usually made out of a rustic, unsweetened dough (when staying true to its origins) of flour, salt, baking powder, and hot water, and it's prepared similarly to a funnel cake.
 It's stretched into a disk then placed in a hot skillet — preferably cast iron — with sizzling oil — preferably corn — and flipped like a pancake as it grows pillowy, billowy, and puffy.
 This humble staple originated nearly 200 years ago, per Smithsonian Magazine, when the U.S. government dished out some basic supplies to the Native American Navajos as the tribes were pushed further and further away from their homelands.
 It has now become a powerful generational symbol for the Navajos and is a treasured cultural icon.